 2. Customer journey

-Real people are messy.
-They often won’t follow a customer journey planned out for them by some marketing or sales department.
-There is The Customer Journey and then there is each customer's journey.
+However, people often won’t follow a customer journey planned out for them by some marketing or sales department.
+There is the customer journey and then there is each customer's journey.
 When we say customer journey here, we mean all possible options.
 So it could include the neatly planned journey but it could also include any other possible variations.